Eebbu/Easty/items/report.md

    * *Code Locations: defined in [Class X, methods Z, Y](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and [class AnotherClass, lines l1-l2](url); processed using [dataStructureHandlerMethod](url) and ...
    * *Reasons:*
       * ...
+1. Factory – post
+      We have three types of posts: Donate, Exchange and Wanted.
+Each type has specific functionalities.
+The factory pattern can be used to create an interface for creating instances of these different posts and uploading these posts’ details.
+By using this, we simplify the way to handle post creation and uploading posts.
+2. Factory – render scene
+3. Singleton Design Pattern: We implemented singleton design pattern in the LoginUser class because there is only one instance of LoginUser required.
+This class is used for user information and error messages that can be helpful to debug and check errors.

 <hr>